(for financial year ended 31 December 2021)

 - Our recruitment standards require pre-employment checks to be made in line with all applicable local legislation on all new employees, including candidates’ eligibility to work.

-- The Rubix Supplier Code of Conduct, which has been signed by over 90% of our suppliers sets out our expectation that suppliers meet the high ethical standards that are consistent with Rubix’s corporate beliefs and values.
+- The Rubix Supplier Code of Conduct sets out our expectation that suppliers meet the high ethical standards that are consistent with Rubix’s corporate beliefs and values and the majority of our core Group suppliers meet or exceed this expectation.
 We expect all our suppliers (and their subcontractors) to operate their businesses and conduct employee relations in an ethical manner and to meet the requirements stipulated by both international and regional laws and industry standards.
 As such, we expect our suppliers to have policies in place to prevent illegal or forced labour or child labour; and to comply with all local regulations governing maximum work hours, minimum wages and dismissal procedures.

 Risk Assessment and Due Diligence